flakas/reconbot/README.md

 =======================

 Reconbot is a notification bot for Eve Online.
-It fetches character notifications from the EVE API, filters them out and sends them to apropriate Slack channels.
+It fetches character notifications from the EVE API, filters irrelevant ones out and sends relevant ones to set Slack channels.
-Things like SOV changes, SOV/POS/POCO attacks.
+Notifications like SOV changes, SOV/POS/POCO/Citadel attacks.

 # Setup